UKFELs/Puffin/README.md

 ```
 to run the CLARA example on 2 MPI processes.

-Alternatively, if using the user Docker image, use the invocation described in the `Docker` section in this document *i.e.* after downloading the files to the working directory, do
+Alternatively, if using the user Docker image, use the invocation described in the `Docker` section in this document *i.e.* after downloading the files in the CLARA deck to the working directory, do
 ```
-docker run -v $(pwd):/home/puffin_user/project mightylorenzo/puffin-user 2 main.in
+docker run -v $(pwd):/home/puffin_user/project mightylorenzo/puffin-user 2 clara.in
 ```
-to start the container (it will download if not already explicitly downloaded with `docker pull`).
+to start the container, running Puffin on 2 MPI processes (it will download the `puffin-user` image if not already explicitly downloaded with `docker pull`).
+The `-v` flag mounts the working directory to the `project` area in the container.
+The output files will be left intact in the (hosts) working directory when the container finishes running Puffin.

 ----